tejacques/AsyncBridge/README.md

 Example Usage
 -------------

 Create an AsyncBridge by calling the static `AsyncHelper.Wait` static accessor within a using directive.
 From there, call the `AsyncBridge.Run(Task<T> task, Action<Task<T>> callback)` function, which optionally takes a callback after the task has completed.
 This can be used to extract method results into the synchronous method.
+Any return values you want to extract through callbacks should first have a value initialized before the using statement.

 A typical usage example is shown below:
 ```csharp